lvcheng1229/lvcheng1229.github.io/README.md

 [maister](https://themaister.net/blog/)

 [INTERPLAY OF LIGHT](https://interplayoflight.wordpress.com/)
 Shader汇编代码阅读
 PORTING GPU DRIVEN OCCLUSION CULLING TO BGFX
+TO Z-PREPASS OR NOT TO Z-PREPASS
+WHAT IS SHADER OCCUPANCY AND WHY DO WE CARE ABOUT IT?
+ADDING SUPPORT FOR TWO-LEVEL ACCELERATION FOR RAYTRACING
+USING EMBREE GENERATED BVH TREES FOR GPU RAYTRACING
+A SURVEY OF TEMPORAL ANTIALIASING TECHNIQUES: PRESENTATION NOTES
+OPTIMIZING FOR THE RDNA ARCHITECTURE: PRESENTATION NOTES
+GPU ARCHITECTURE RESOURCES
+VALIDATING PHYSICAL LIGHT UNITS
+WAYS TO SPEEDUP PIXEL SHADER EXECUTION
+HYBRID SCREEN-SPACE REFLECTIONS
+**READINGS ON THE STATE OF THE ART IN RENDERING** HYBRID RAYTRACED SHADOWS

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/lvcheng1229/lvcheng1229.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.